mamonteiro-brg/Project-LEI/README.md

 # Project-LEI

-This is a Project where we will want to predicting safety of drug combinations.
+This is a Project where we want to predict the safety of drug combinations.

 In this project we will analyse the following datasets:
   - SIDER